 The Spanish call spearmint hierbabuena – the good herb – and it lives up to its name.
 It is best known for its calming effect on the digestive system, as it eases stomach pains and heaviness.
 The fresh scent is also soothing for the nerves and good for sore throats and coughs.

 Its slightly bitter taste is a hint: thyme is good medicine.
 It has antiviral and antibacterial properties, making it a great choice for warding off winter colds and flu.
 It also eases stomach cramps and bloating.

-This herb grows wild all over Ibiza, but it’s worth cultivating your own patch for its excellent effects on the digestion.
-It eases heaviness and bloating, stops nausea, vomiting and abdominal spasms.
+This herb grows wild all over Ibiza, but it’s worth cultivating your own patch for its excellent effects on digestion.
+It eases heaviness and bloating, and stops nausea, vomiting, and abdominal spasms.
 Enjoy a cup after dinner for restful sleep.